 SIP trunking pros

 - Access to cloud-exclusive features: SIP trunking enables the use of SIP analytics, depending on the provider.
 These features can include call-quality metrics, call tracking and call screening.
 This information can be invaluable.
 For example, customers have come to expect near-immediate responses to complaints and questions.
-If they reach out to a business and can’t get in touch right away, they may become frustrated.
+They may become frustrated if they reach out to a business and can’t get in touch right away.
 Anticipating customer needs is an essential part of any effective customer service strategy.
 Data on how well your team responds to phone calls will allow you to anticipate those needs more effectively and avoid missed or dropped customer calls.

 - Lower operating costs: Once installed, SIP trunking can significantly reduce the cost of a business phone system.
 The price of a SIP trunk is typically lower than that of a comparable analog phone line.
 SIP trunking can provide other savings by reducing the cost of long-distance and international calls, toll-free numbers, and additional monthly charges.
 These savings are often significant.
 Lumen Technologies estimates that companies can save up to 65% with SIP trunking, an average of $39,000 every year.